stellarwp/migrations/docs/programmatic-scheduling.md

 use function StellarWP\Migrations\migrations;

-// Get the migration instance from the registry
+// Get the migration instance from the registry.
 $registry  = migrations()->get_registry();
 $migration = $registry->get( 'my-migration-id' );